jenkinsci/codesonar-plugin/README.md

 **MANUAL:** *Subject > ... > Page Title*

 where *Subject > .... > Page Title* denotes a navigation path through the CodeSonar manual table of contents.

-### About CodeSonar ®

-[CodeSonar](https://www.grammatech.com/codesonar-cc), GrammaTech's flagship static analysis software, identifies programming bugs that can result in system crashes, memory corruption, leaks, data races, and security vulnerabilities.

-By analyzing both source code and binaries, CodeSonar empowers developers to eliminate the most costly and hard-to-find defects early in the application development lifecycle.

 ## Setting Up The Plugin